b2evolution/b2evolution/readme.md

 # b2evolution CCMS

-This is version **6.1.2-alpha** (from the so-called "i7" branch).
+This is version **6.1.3-alpha** (from the so-called "i7" branch).

 ## A complete engine for your website !

 Multiblog/CMS + user community + email marketing + social network + more...
 b2evolution includes everything you need to run and maintain a modern website.
 Plus, it's optimized for low maintenance with easy upgrades and effective antispam.
-Full RWD & bootstrap support currently being added to version 6.0.
+Full Bootstrap & RWD support.

 More info: http://b2evolution.net